 Cleaning a Tile Roof from Moss – FAQ

-Moss appearing on a tile roof raises many questions, as its growth often accelerates insidiously in shaded and moist areas.
+Moss appearing on a tile roof raises questions for many, as its growth often accelerates insidiously in shady and damp spots.
 Moss is not just an aesthetic nuisance, but indicates that the tile is absorbing more water than it should.
 That’s why the formation of moss and its removal are of interest in both new and older houses.

 Next, we’ll explore the topic in more detail and delve into why moss attaches to tiles and what should be done about it.